Sports fandom: History

-The sports fandom, emerging in the late 19th century as a popular pastime for the working class, and gaining much popularity in the 20th century, has become an important modern subculture.
+In the Roman Empire, sports clubs were highly popular.
+Gladiatorial combat and chariot races were some of the most well known.
+During the Medieval Period, a chariot racing event on the Ides of January in Constantinople (the capital of the Roman Empire at the time) featured such polarized sporting organizations between the Blues and the Greens that they instigated a riot and senators envious of Emperor Justinian and Empress Theodora's power or otherwise unsupportive of their policies assisted the riotous crowd in attempting to install the late Emperor Anastasius's nephew Hypatius as Emperor which came to be known as the Nika Revolt.
+The generals Belisarius and Mundus, on Theodora's orders which were also approved by Justinian, suppressed the rebellion in the stadium in the Hippodrome killing tens of thousands of people.
+The modern sports fandom, emerging in the late 19th century as a popular pastime for the working class, and gaining much popularity in the 20th century, has become an important modern subculture.
 It has seen a number of changes; for example, some fan activities have emerged and others have disappeared; in the last few decades, the Internet has significantly affected how people consume and participate in various means of entertainment, such as sports.
 Over time, sport fandom has also become more common for the middle and upper class, and more affected by the commodification of sports.
 Due to the increased costs of participating in sport events in person, as a spectator, in recent decades, middle class members have become dominant in the context of physical sport spectatorship.

 For example, in the United States, historically, professional boxing and horse racing used to be much more popular than they are now; basketball, while still popular, has lost much of its former popularity to American football, while new popular sports are emerging (such as auto racing).

 The success or failure of various sports have been tied to various factors, such as nationalism, globalization as well as resourcefulness and activities of sports organizations.

 Scholars have studied the sport fandom since c.
 1980s.